-Following the pattern constructed in the first stanza the Lovelace speaks of “liberty” in the next four lines.
-This time he describes how these moments in which their “thirty grief” is indulged by wine they are like fish swimming “in the Deep.”
+Following the pattern constructed in the first stanza, Lovelace speaks of “liberty” in the next four lines.
+This time he describes how these moments in which their “thirty grief” is indulged by the wine are like fish swimming “in the Deep.”
 The speaker and those he drinks with are loyal to the current king of England.
 They are unhappy with the way their country is being run but continue to give him their support.
 They know freedom through their drinking which is unmatched by any other, even that known by the fish of the sea.

 When (like committed linnets) I